SimPyClassic/SimPyClassic/READ_ME_FIRST.txt

    few lines of Python and SimPy can model significant real systems.

-7. For more help, contact the Simpy-Users mailing list, mailto:simpy-users@lists.sourceforge.net.
+7. For more help, contact the Simpy-Users mailing list, mailto:simpy-users at lists.sourceforge.net.
 SimPy users are pretty helpful.

 Enjoy simulation programming in SimPy!